Betoptic S Side Effects

 Generic Name: betaxolol ophthalmic

-Note: This document contains side effect information about betaxolol ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Betoptic S.
+Note: This page contains information about the side effects of betaxolol ophthalmic.
+Some of the dosage forms included on this document may not apply to the brand name Betoptic S.

-Some side effects of Betoptic S may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Betoptic S may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to betaxolol ophthalmic: ophthalmic solution, ophthalmic suspension

 Along with its needed effects, betaxolol ophthalmic (the active ingredient contained in Betoptic S) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking betaxolol ophthalmic:More common

 - blue lips, fingernails, or skin